-- Establish a Neighborhood Speed Watch Program Select or elect community volunteers to participate in a Neighborhood Traffic Safety Committee with regular meetings to discuss safety related observations and reports. - Send letters to residents explaining the program and appealing to them for their support - provide educational materials about the safety related studies that show how pedestrian safety is improved with lower speeds. - Post signs on private property advertising the Neighborhood Speed Watch Program. - Call each resident to explain the program and ask for their support. - Safety Committee reviews complaints regarding speeding and sends notices to residents to inform them complaints and asked that they inform residents and visitors of the need to slow down. - Set up safety patrol volunteers to stand on the sidewalk wearing yellow vests and holding slowdown signs. - Include regular updates on the speed watch program.
-HOA newsletter Request on mobile speed trailer. - 2.
-Educate residents on how speeding effects pedestrian safety. - 3.
+- Establish a Neighborhood Speed Watch Program Select or elect community volunteers to participate in a Neighborhood Traffic Safety Committee with regular meetings to discuss safety related observations and reports.
+Activate and engage neighborhood volunteers.
+They will have the most influence with other neighbors.
+Establish a Neighborhood Speed Watch Program.
+Appoint community volunteers to participate on a Traffic or Neighborhood Safety Committee. - Send letters to residents explaining the program and appealing to them for their support - provide educational materials about the safety related studies that show how pedestrian safety is improved with lower speeds. - Post signs on private property advertising the Neighborhood Speed Watch Program. - Call each resident to explain the program and ask for their support.
+Have volunteers go in pairs on Saturday mornings visiting neighborhood streets and parks discussing traffic concerns with residents who are outside.
+It's a great way to meet neighbors. - Safety Committee reviews complaints regarding speeding and sends notices to residents to inform them complaints and asked that they inform residents and visitors of the need to slow down.
+Have the safety committee review complaints regarding speeding and send letters to residents on those streets informing them of the complaints.
+Ask them to inform neighbors, visitors and vendors of the issue and to please drive slowly.
+In almost all cases of speeding complaints, it is the residents who live on the street or surrounding streets, who are a large part of the problem. - Set up safety patrol volunteers to stand on the sidewalk wearing yellow vests and holding slowdown signs. - Include regular updates on the speed watch program in the HOA newsletter on speeding issues.
+Request on mobile speed trailer. - 1.
+Educate residents on how speeding effects pedestrian safety. - 2.
 Post children at play cones on sidewalk when the children are playing outside on private property.

-- 1. Park your car on the street during hours when speeding is a concern, as parked cars narrow street width.
-On wide open streets, some drivers can feel "encouraged" to travel at high speeds.
-Narrower streets force them to slow down.
-On this street, if a driver faces an on-coming vehicle, each driver must find a spot to maneuver so they can pass. - Document the time of day speeding occurs.
-Report this information to the police department to request targeted enforcement during hours of concern. - Request a mobile speed trailer to be posted in your neighborhood to inform motorists of their speed.
+- 3. Park your car on the street during hours when speeding is a concern, as parked cars narrow street width.
+Wide open streets, can encourage faster speeds as it feels safer to drive fast.
+On narrowed streets, if a driver faces an oncoming vehicle, each driver must find a spot to slow down to maneuver, so they can pass. - 4.
+Document the time of day speeding occurs.
+Report this information to the police department to request targeted enforcement during hours of concern. - 5.
+Request a mobile speed trailer to be posted in your neighborhood to inform motorists of their speed. - 6.